dshelts/FutureInteractions/README.md

 Status
 Week 1
-- familiarizing ourselves with the documentation of Leap motion, and analysis or sample code "sample.py" this is part of the sdk package downloaded through leapmotion.com/developer.
+- familiarizing ourselves with the documentation of Leap motion, and analysis or sample code "sample.py" this is part of the sdk package downloaded through www.leapmotion.com/developer.
 A lot of trying to figure out group dynamics as well as trying to figure out how to start.

 Week 2
-- "HelloWorld.py"
+- "HelloWorld.py" is a modified file from the "sample.py" given in the sdk file, it was mostly to boil down to the raw bones of sample given
+- "BouncingBall.py" is a python program using the "graphics.py" that we initially had started with, but due to suggestions from others we started using pygame (downloadable from: www.pygame.org/download.shtml).
+Posted in this repo is "pygame_intro.py" which is the pygame verison of a bouncing ball that is explained here; http://www.pygame.org/docs/tut/intro/intro.html.
+- "LinkAttempt-1.py" is a mess of a file trying to get a ball to bounce when a swipe gesture is initiated, but it doesn't work that way.(it doesn't work)  N.B: frames in python should not be used to call other functions because they are always changing.(don't think is explained correctly at the moment) Essentially if Swipe.gesture: then call FUNCTION(); doesn't work the way one might think it does.
+- "LinkAttempt-2.py" is a even further boiled down version of "HelloWorld.py", but only initializing the Swipe gesture.
+If Swipe Gesture occurs the program exits, because we wanted to see the information that was yeilded from the Swipe.

+Week 3
+- meeting 9/10/13 -- 3:30pm topics: getting everyone squared away with pygames and github.
+Setting goals and establishing the next step.